stephmarie17/docs-shared/cet/atlas/configure-azureAd-idp.rst

          .. step:: In the :guilabel:`Add optional claim` modal, select :guilabel:`Access`.

-         .. step:: Select a claim that carries user identifier that you can refer to in MongoDB access logs such as an email.
+         .. step:: Select a claim that carries a user identifier that you can refer to in MongoDB access logs such as an email.

          .. step:: Click :guilabel:`Add`.